 c) Ph.D. – 4-6 semesters

-3) Affordable cost of study in Germany
+3) Affordable cost of education in Germany

 Out of 16 states in Germany, 11 states do not charge any tuition fees.
 Other states charge a maximum of 500 euros for a year.
 Along with it, the German government also runs multiple financial support programs for international students.